 Employees hoard information in the workplace for a variety of reasons.
 After years of hard work, employees often become territorial of their knowledge.
 They fear that sharing information they worked to gain will undermine their expertise, or worse, give credit to others where credit is not due.
 Some employees hoard information because they feel a sense of job security when others consistently come to them for advice.
 And in some cases, information sharing and collaboration is simply not encouraged.
-But whatever the case may be, the results remain the same; productivity suffers.
+But whatever the case may be, the results remain the same: productivity suffers.
 Big time.

-The Same People Constantly Answer the Same Questions
+1. The Same People Constantly Answer the Same Questions

-Putting Together Presentations Feels like Reinventing the Wheel
+2. Putting Together Presentations Feels like Reinventing the Wheel

-You Lose Institutional Knowledge When Employees Leave
+3. You Lose Institutional Knowledge When Employees Leave

-Information Is Regularly Shared Through Email
+4. Information Is Regularly Shared Through Email or Chat

-Transparency Is Not Valued as Part of Your Company Culture
+5. Transparency Is Not Valued as Part of Your Company Culture

 Do you work in an environment that rewards collaboration and information sharing?
 Do people discuss their failures along with their successes?
 Or, do you suffer from information hoarding, with employees keeping everything under wraps until the last minute to avoid unwarranted input and conflict?
-The truth is that while it may make you feel exposed to share your shortcomings along with your victories, the goal of transparency isn’t to focus on individual performance but to learn from the experience and use this knowledge to build out new ideas and plans.
+The truth is that while it may make you feel exposed to share your shortcomings along with your victories, the goal of transparency isn’t to focus on individual performance but to learn from experience and use this knowledge to build out new ideas and plans.
 Companies embracing transparency and knowledge sharing don’t just encourage employees to share, they create communities where it is expected and rewarded.